streitl/streitl/README.md

 - 👋 Hi, I’m @streitlua
 - 👀 I’m interested in machine learning and its ethical applications to social fields where it can have an positive impact, such as the climate crisis, social inequalities, and many more.
 - 🌱 I’m currently learning about surveillance capitalism, in particular the online ads ecosystem, and about democratic data governance.
-- 📫 How to reach me: lua.streit@protonmail.com
+- 📫 You can reach me here: lua.streit@proton.me

 <!---
 streitlua/streitlua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.